 Using key data factors and statistics provided by the National Center for Education Statistics, this is a list of the best colleges for music.
 This list compares and ranks the top 20 colleges in music in the U.S., and provides a guide to each ranked program.

-Combining world-class faculty and instruction, along with state-of-the-art facilities and many ensemble opportunities and experiences, the University of North Carolina – Greensboro School of Music has been one of the top music institutions in the U.S. for years.
+Combining world-class faculty and instruction, along with state-of-the-art facilities and many ensemble opportunities and experiences, the UNC Greensboro School of Music has been one of the top music institutions in the U.S. for years.
 It has also without surprise, not failed to make our list either.
-Offering students comprehensive degrees in areas like music education and performance, admission into the UNCG School of Music is a highly sought after prize for many students.
-Adding to its lure and putting the UNCG School of Music at the head of the class are tuition and acceptance rates that rank nearly as good as any other comparable program in the country, and better than most.
+Offering students comprehensive degrees in areas like music education and performance, admission into the UNC Greensboro School of Music is a highly sought after prize for many students.
+Adding to its lure and putting the UNC Greensboro School of Music at the head of the class are tuition and acceptance rates that rank nearly as good as any other comparable program in the country, and better than most.

 If you are wanting all the benefits and resources that major colleges offer, and the comfort, ease, and services of a small college, then Belmont University’s School of Music fits the bill.
 Not only is the Belmont University School of Music unmatched in its distinctive programs, and it is also nationally recognized for those same reasons.
 Offering students world-class instructors and a variety of degrees, the Belmont University School of Music allows students the opportunity to learn, experience, and discover music the Belmont way.